echeran/smile-of-murugan/webbook/chapter03.md

 seems to be much later than their actual composition and corroborative evidence may be drawn from the fact that even within the collections themselves poems of rather different antiquity may be
-found: thus, e.g., the majority of the poems collected in the *Kurun-* *tokai* anthology belongs probably to the Ist Cent.
+found: thus, e.g., the majority of the poems collected in the *Kuṟuntokai* anthology belongs probably to the 1st Cent.
 B.C.-2nd Cent.
 A.D.; but the same anthology contains a poem, *Kur*.
-2, ascribed to Iṟaiyaṉār, the author of Akapporuḷ, probably of the 5th-6th Cent.
+2, ascribed to Iṟaiyaṉār, the author of *Akapporuḷ*, probably of the 5th-6th Cent.
 A.D.

 [^tamil-paratam-venpa]: This work seems to have been composed in the *veṇpā* metre interspersed with prose.
-Cf. Nacciṉārkkiṉiyar's comm. on Tolk. *Purattinaiyiyal* 17.21, and the commentaries to *Viracöliyam*, Porutpat 15 and *Alankārappat.* 12, 18, 29.
+Cf. Nacciṉārkkiṉiyar's comm. on Tolk. *Purattiṇaiyiyal* 17.21, and the commentaries to *Vīracōḻiyam*, *Poruṭpaṭ* 15 and *Alaṅkārappaṭ.* 12, 18, 29.